 - Staff recommends approval of the changes to the Figure 4-2, Urban Service District; 11-1, Areas Currently Served by Regional Utilities; and 11-2, Potential Service Areas.
 These changes will decrease the Primary Urban Service District by 250 acres and show a Freestanding Urban Service District of 250 acres.
 These changes are also consistent with the proposed changes to the Future Land Use Map considered in CPA 19-6. - Staff recommends approval of the proposed changes to Policy 4.13A.10, Industrial development creating a Freestanding Urban Service District specific to this property.
-Changes to Policy 4.7A.14 Allowable development outside the Primary Urban Service District; Policy 4.7A.3 Exceptions to location in the Primary Urban Service District; Policy 4.7A.3.1 are all necessary for internal consistency and to permit the extension of water and sewer service to the Freestanding Urban Service District. - Staff recommends approval for some of some sub-area policy changes found in Policy 4.1B.2., specifically: - o In subsection (c) staff recommends alternative text regarding the maximum vehicular trips that site plan approvals may allow. - o In subsection (d) staff recommends future site plan applications shall be processed as Planned Unit Developments. - o In subsection (e) staff recommends approval. - o In subsection (f) staff cannot recommend approval of the text, as proposed. - o In subsection (g) staff recommends alternative text prohibiting all traffic from entering or existing the property from SW 96th street.
+Changes to Policy 4.7A.14 Allowable development outside the Primary Urban Service District; Policy 4.7A.3 Exceptions to location in the Primary Urban Service District; Policy 4.7A.3.1 are all necessary for internal consistency and to permit the extension of water and sewer service to the Freestanding Urban Service District. - Staff recommends approval for the sub-area policy changes found in Policy 4.1B.2., specifically: - In subsection (c) staff recommends text regarding the maximum vehicular trips that site plan approvals may allow. - In subsection (e) staff recommends approval for the maximum square footage for warehouse and distribution uses. - $\circ$ In subsection (f) recommends approval to restrict access to SW 96th Street.